empathiCH/empathiCH.github.io/index.md

 title: Home
 nav: false
 ---
-# The EmpathiCH Workshop: Unraveling Empathy-Centric Design!
+# The EmpathiCH23 Workshop: Unraveling Empathy-Centric Design!

-Welcome to the website for the [CHI2023](https://chi2023.acm.org/) workshop **EmpathiCH**!
+## Welcome to the website for the [CHI2023](https://chi2023.acm.org/) workshop **EmpathiCH**

 We believe that there is a need to expand theories, novel assessment methods, and empirical studies to increase our understanding of empathy and support the human-centered design of technologies and services.
-In particular, we seek to
+In particular, we seek to:

 - **consolidate** the existing theoretical and conceptual constructs of empathy from diverse domains including Psychology, Social Sciences, Design, and HCI,
 - **coalesce** them to form a comprehensive and coherent framework that utilizes empathy as a new dimension of human-factors research and practice,